cloudamqp/terraform-provider-cloudamqp/docs/resources/vpc_gcp_peering.md

 ## Create VPC Peering with additional firewall rules

-To create a VPC peering configuration with additional firewall rules.
-It's required to chain the [cloudamqp_security_firewall](https://registry.terraform.io/providers/cloudamqp/cloudamqp/latest/docs/resources/security_firewall) resource to avoid parallell resource calls and ensure all the firewall rules are overwritten last.
+To create a VPC peering configuration with additional firewall rules, it's required to chain the [cloudamqp_security_firewall](https://registry.terraform.io/providers/cloudamqp/cloudamqp/latest/docs/resources/security_firewall) resource to avoid parallel conflicting resource calls.
 This is done by adding dependency from the firewall resource to the VPC peering resource.

-Furthermore since all firewall rules are overwritten, the otherwise automatically added rules for the VPC peering also needs to be added.
+Furthermore, since all firewall rules are overwritten, the otherwise automatically added rules for the VPC peering also needs to be added.

 See example below.